Bylaugh Hall: History

-The estate was acquired by Sir John Lombe Bt (c1731-1817) in 1796.
-His fortune coming from his family's silk throwing mill in Derbyshire.
-There is some uncertainty regarding the exact nature of the transaction.
+The estate was acquired by Sir John Lombe Bt (c.
+1731 – 1817) in 1796.
+His fortune came from his family's silk throwing mill in Derbyshire; the details are uncertain.
 The unsubstantiated traditional story is that he won it from the former owner, Richard Lloyd, in a card game, after Lloyd's butler drugged his wine, but a more prosaic explanation seems likely.

 Sir John did not marry and therefore had no legal immediate heirs.
 The terms of his will were complex.
-He left his estates to Edward Beevor (1771-1847) a barrister who was his half brother (the product of an affair with a married Norwich doctors wife) who assumed the name of Lombe on his inheritance.
-Sir John ordered in his Will that a new mansion was to be built on his Bylaugh estate but Edward was reluctant to do this and the terms of this Will were not fulfilled until about 30 years later when his son, also called Edward Beevor, (1800-1852) inherited the property in 1847.
+He left his estates to Edward Beevor (1771–1847), a barrister who was his half-brother (the product of an affair with a Norwich doctor's wife) who assumed the name of Lombe on his inheritance.
+Sir John ordered in his will that a new mansion was to be built on his Bylaugh estate, but Edward was reluctant to do this, and the terms of this will were not fulfilled until about 30 years later when his son, also called Edward Beevor, (1800–1852) inherited the property in 1847.

 The Beevor family

-Edward Beevor (1800-1852) who built Bylaugh Hall also assumed the name of Lombe.
+Edward Beevor, who built Bylaugh Hall, also assumed the name of Lombe.
 He was born in 1800 in Norwich.
-In 1826 he became a Member of Parliament representing the constituency of Arundel.
-In 1831 he married Marie Rozer de St. Julien who was French.
+In 1826 he became an MP for Arundel.
+In 1831 he married Marie Rozer de St. Julien, who was French.
 The couple had no children and spent most of their lives travelling abroad.
-In 1849 after a long delay it was eventually necessary for the Court of Chancery to intervene and order the use of the trust funds for their appointed purpose, and the architects Charles Barry, Jr. and Robert Richardson Banks were at length commissioned to design a suitable house.
+In 1849, after a long delay, the Court of Chancery intervened, and ordered the use of the trust funds for their appointed purpose, and the architects Charles Barry, Jr. and Robert Richardson Banks were at length commissioned to design a suitable house.
 William Andrews Nesfield advised on the position of the house, and was responsible for laying out the grounds and gardens.
 The clock tower and surrounding buildings are vaguely reminiscent of the new Houses of Parliament which were designed by Sir Charles Barry, Sr. Along with the Houses of Parliament, it was amongst the first buildings ever to employ steel girders in the supporting structure.
-The exterior stonework, including the balustrades and the terrace walling, are of magnesian limestone.
-At this time the estate was the third largest in Norfolk, containing over 19,000 acres (77 km2).
+The exterior stonework, including the balustrades and the terrace walling, are of Magnesian Limestone.
+At that time the estate was the third largest in Norfolk, containing over 19,000 acres (77 km2).

-Bylaugh Hall was completed in 1852 but Edward died in the same year in Florence before its completion.
-It was inherited by his uncle Charles Beevor (1776-1860) who assumed the name of Lombe in accordance with Sir John Lombe's Will.
+Bylaugh Hall was completed in 1852, but Edward had died in the same year in Florence before its completion.
+It was inherited by his uncle Charles Beevor (1776–1860) who assumed the name of Lombe in accordance with Sir John Lombe's will.
 He was the first resident of Bylaugh Hall.

-Charles died in 1860 and was succeeded by Rev. Edward Evans (1791- 1861) who was a legitimate descendant of the Lombe family.
+Charles died in 1860 and was succeeded by Rev. Edward Evans (1791–1861) who was a legitimate descendant of the Lombe family.